KarrLab/obj_tables/docs/migration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each data file in the *data repo* must contain a *Model* that documents the version of the *schema repo* upon which the file depends.
-This git metadata is stored in a *Model* called *SchemaRepoMetadata* (or *Schema repo metadata* as a worksheet in a spreadsheet).
+This git metadata is stored in a *SchemaRepoMetadata* *Model* (which will be in a *Schema repo metadata* worksheet in an Excel file).
 The metadata specifies the schema's version with its URL, branch, and commit hash.
-The data file's migration will start at the specified commit in the *schema repo*.
-An example Schema repo metadata worksheet in an Excel data file is illustrated below:
+A migration of the data file will start at the specified commit in the *schema repo*.
+An example Schema repo metadata worksheet in an Excel file is illustrated below:

 .. figure:: migration/figures/schema_git_metadata.png
     :width: 600